GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 However, one can never 100% sure and there is always some security risks when allowing users to upload to your server.
 USE THIS PLUGIN AT YOUR OWN RISK!

+= I get the following error (or similar): move_uploaded_file(/path/to/bbpress/avatars/username.jpg) [function.move-uploaded-file]: failed to open stream: Permission denied in /path/to/bbpress/avatar-upload.php on line XXX =

+You need to set the file permissions (chmod) of the 'avatars' folder to 666 to allow the plugin to write to the folder.
+You can do this using SHH or alternatively (and more easily) many FTP applications allow permissions setting.
+Please refer to your web host for their advice if you do not know how to do this.

 == Change Log ==

+2007-06-02 Ver.
+0.4 made config vars into a class, totally overhauled upload script (streamlined),
+                    amended readme instructions and fixed problem with pretty permalinks.
 2007-05-02 Ver.
 0.3 rewritten, config vars moved to plugin script, enabled default avatar,
                     added profile tab and made it possible to use plugin with other plugins.
 2007-04-17 Ver.
 0.2 reduced DB calls, added filename checks (to stop things like